 People talked about how George Floyd had fentanyl and meth in his system when he died.
 It wasn’t about how he lived, it was about how he died.
 He might have lived a rough life, and he probably had some problems, might have gotten help for his problems, but we can’t judge him on how he lived.
 It’s how he died.
 It was because of an overzealous person who thought he was judge, jury, and executioner.

 Two of my best friends in the world are DC cops.
 They are retired now.
 They were community police, they watched out for the neighborhood; it wasn’t about trying to assert their authority on people.
 They were just there to protect the neighborhood and make sure everybody was safe.

 I persevere because of prayer, my wife, and my network of people.
 Whatever I’m going through now can’t be worse than what I’ve been through.

 I have my own business and I’m out in the streets everyday.
 I’m out driving in my truck from DC, to Maryland, to Virginia.
 The business I’m in, I sell food, so I deal with a lot of low income people, because they have food stamps and stuff like that.

-Every day, I come across a lot of addicts a lot of times.
+Every day, I come across a lot of addicts.
 I try to be a power of example.
 They all know I’m in recovery.
 I always tell them, look, I’ve got a network of people, and if you want to get into treatment today, you let me know.
 I got you, and I’ve done that.
 I’m in recovery.
 If you need help, here’s my number, give me a call, let me know when you are ready.
 I don’t judge them – I’ve been there before.
 Whenever you want it, it’s here for you.